dhruthisshetty/Sign-to-Script---Gesture-Recognition-System/README.md

 - Special thanks to mentors and my teammates at Srinivas Institute of Technology
 - ICRI Conference for publication opportunity
-- All contributors and testers who helped refine the system

 ## Contact